Alexis Blin

-Alexis Blin (born 16 September 1996) is a French professional footballer who plays as a defensive midfielder for club Palermo.
+Alexis Blin (born 16 September 1996) is a French professional footballer who plays as a defensive midfielder.

 Club career

 Toulouse

 Blin is a youth exponent from Le Mans but transferred to Ligue 1 side Toulouse in 2013.
 He made his Ligue 1 debut on 25 January 2015 against Evian Thonon Gaillard in a 1–0 away defeat.
-He played 85 minutes, before being substituted by Youssef Benali.
+He played 85 minutes, before being replaced by Youssef Benali.

+Loan to Amiens

 In September 2018, Blin joined league rivals Amiens on loan for the 2018–19 season with Amiens securing an option to sign him permanently.

 Amiens

-On 11 June 2019, Blin signed a three-year contract after previously being loaned with French club Amiens.
+On 11 June 2019, Blin signed a three-year contract after previously being loaned to Amiens.

 Lecce

-On 23 June 2021, he signed a three-year contract with an option for fourth year with Italian Serie B club Lecce.
-He played a total three seasons with the club, two of which in Serie A, also captaining the club on his final season with the Giallorossi.
+On 23 June 2021, he signed a three-year contract with an option for a fourth year with Serie B club Lecce.
+He spent three seasons with the club, two of which were in Serie A. He was appointed captain of the club in his final season with the Giallorossi.